-Grabbing my salami and a few cheeses left-over from my camping trip, a few plums scored at Farmers Market this morning, and some my sweet vintage silver, I quickly fashioned a lovely cutting board vignette.
-Moving it around from counter, to coffee table, to dining table to capture the best sunlight and shadows, I took about 30 photos from various angles, heights, and settings.
+Grabbing my salami and a few slices of cheese left-over from my camping trip, a few plums scored at Farmers Market this morning, and some my sweet vintage silver, I quickly fashioned a lovely cutting board vignette.
+Moving it around from counter to coffee table, to dining table to capture the best sunlight and shadows, I took about 30 photos from various angles, heights, and settings.

 The phone rang–my mom wanting to chat.
 As I transitioned to daughter talking to her mom, I remember making the semi-conscious decision that I was finished with the photo contest shoot, and could now proceed to eat my beautiful arrangement.
 It was, after all, past noon.

 Slipping my camera’s memory card into my Mac, I opened the website for the John Boos Cutting Board Food Photography Contest to upload my best photo.
 Opps.
 Now I remember!
 I was supposed to take a documenting photo of me shooting the food photos!
 And I was encouraged to take a few shots of my set up to help other would-be-food-photographers learn.
 Well, I certainly messed this one up!
 No more food, no more wonderful light, and no more time to do it again.